cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/chargeback-via-consumption-cost-allocation.md

 Subjecting cloud cost to a traditional shared cost allocation cancels many benefits of cloud computing.
 Most importantly, it disables the key incentive for teams to leverage the cloud’s technical scaling capabilities to optimize resource consumption.

-## How to implement cloud cost allocation
+## How to Implement Cloud Cost Allocation

 ### Establish Proper Tenant Management